veronikabenkeser/Data-structures-Measuring-and-Optimizing-Performance-Java-UCSD/README.md

 #Data structures: Measuring and Optimizing Performance

-###Course 2 out of 5 in Java Programming: Object-Oriented Design of Data Structures from University of California, San Diego
+###Course 2 out of 5 in Java Programming: Object-Oriented Design of Data Structures from University of California, San Diego offered through Coursera
 https://www.coursera.org/specializations/java-object-oriented

 ##About this Course